 Top Tips to Enhance Customer Site Visits

-- Map out the customer journeyGenerally, when a customer is brought on a site visit, there are two to three key touchpoints where they spend the most time, such as the reception area, or meeting rooms.
+1. Map out the customer journeyGenerally, when a customer is brought on a site visit, there are two to three key touchpoints where they spend the most time, such as the reception area, or meeting rooms.
 You should take the opportunity to get your brand message across in these areas.
-Before you begin your internal branding project, do a walkthrough of the facility and identify they key touch points.
+Before you begin your internal branding project, do a walkthrough of the facility and identify the key touch points.